Conditional Expectation Bounds with Applications in Cryptography

-Goldreich \etal\ \cite{goldreich:1990} later pointed out a drawback to the direct power reduction: it is not security preserving (see section~\ref{security} for the precise definition of {\em security preserving}).
+Goldreich \etal\ \cite{goldreich:1990} later pointed out a drawback to the direct power construction: the associated reduction is not security preserving (see section~\ref{security} for the precise definition).
 The reason is that the forward transformation ${\mathcal R}$ takes $F$ with input size $n$ to $F'$ with input size $n\,t(n)$; ${\mathcal R^*}$, then, takes $G'$ with input size $n\,t(n)$ to $G$ with input size $n$.
 It follows that if $S(n)$ is the security of $F$ against $G$ and $S'(n)$ is the security of $F'$ against $G'$, then $S(n)$ is of the same order as $S'(n\,t(n))$, which is much larger than $S'(n)$ when $S'$ has superpolynomial growth.

-Goldreich \etal\ \cite{goldreich:1990} (\cf also \cite{goldreich:2001}) remedied this deficiency by replacing the direct power with a more elaborate expander graph construction which controls input size blowup.
-It gives a security preserving reduction in the restricted case where $F$ is a weakly one-way permutation and $F'$ is a strongly one-way permutation, but now rather than $S'(n\,t(n))$, the security is now $S'(n+\omega(\log n))$, which is of the same order as $S'(n)$ (in a sense made precise in section~\ref{security}).
-In this case, Theorem~\ref{mainthm}(i) does not suffice.
-If we frame the argument of \cite{goldreich:1990} in terms of conditional expectation averages, we see that we no longer have independent random objects, but we do have random objects exhibiting a weaker property we call $\beta$-independence.
-This is the motivation for Theorem~\ref{mainthm}(ii).
+They remedied this deficiency by replacing the direct power with a more elaborate construction employing expander graphs to control input size blowup.
+They give a security preserving reduction in the restricted case where $F$ is a weakly one-way permutation and $F'$ is a strongly one-way permutation, but now rather than $S'(n\,t(n))$, the security of $F'$ against $G'$ is $S'(n+\omega(\log n))$, which is of the same order as $S'(n)$ (in a sense made precise in section~\ref{security}).
+In this case, (\ref{pone}) does not suffice, so we use (\ref{ptwo}).
+Again, the original proof relies on many subsidiary technical results which we bypass by means of the conditional expectation bound (\ref{ptwo}).
+To apply it, though, we must satisfy the $\beta$-independence condition.

-The $\beta$-independence property is closely related to the hitting property of expander graphs.
-Goldreich \etal\ \cite{goldreich:1990} employ {\em directed} graphs $\mathcal{G}'$ which combine expander graphs with a weakly one-way permutation.
-They show that when $U_i$ is the $i$-th point on a random {\em directed} $t$-walk in $\mathcal{G}'$, then a hitting property somewhat along the lines of (\ref{hitting}) holds, where $T$ is a set of vertices in $\mathcal{G}'$ and we need to compute the probability that it is hit by a random $t$-path.